OutpostUniverse/OP2MapImager/DeveloperReadMe.txt

 OP2MapImager is written in C++ and the solution/project files are built for Visual Studio 2017.
 C++11 and C++14 features are used.
 The currently expiremental C++ standard library filesystem is used and is supported by both VS2017 and GCC.

 OP2MapImager depends on the project OP2Utility.
-The project must be compiled in x86 or x64.
+The project may be compiled in x86 or x64.

 OP2Utility may be found at: https://github.com/OutpostUniverse/OP2Utility.